Named verifier · UK-first methodology · 48h SLA

 AI retrieval and synthesis have made it possible to cross-reference hundreds of sources in seconds.
 That speed is real, and we use it.
 But AI tools cannot be held professionally accountable for a wrong verdict.
 They do not have a name on the document.
 They cannot be contacted when an investor challenges a claim.
 They cannot issue a refund.

-The Sentinel verification process — which underpins PRISM and pitch deck verification — uses AI at every retrieval and synthesis step.
+QUAD — the evidence engine that underpins Idea Validation, Pre-Launch Verification, and the Blueprint — uses AI at every retrieval and synthesis step.
 What it does not use AI for is the final verdict sign-off, the adversarial stress-testing, or the source verification gate.
 Those steps require a human with skin in the game.

 Errata & corrections